2DGD-F0TH/2DGD_F0TH/chapters/099_Appendices/095_Glossary.md

 -----

 [Call by reference]{#gl_cbr}
-: Evaluation strategy where a function parameters are bound to a function by passing a reference to the arguments, this could cause *side effects*~[g]~ since the function would be able to change variables outside its local scope.
+: Evaluation strategy where a function parameters are bound to a function by passing a reference to the arguments, this could cause *[side effects~\[g\]~](#gl_sideeffect)* since the function would be able to change variables outside its local scope.

 [Call by value]{#gl_cbv}
 : Evaluation strategy where a function parameters are bound to a function by making a copy of the values used as an argument.